CryptoSignal/Crypto-Signal/README.md

 In the root directory run `docker-compose run app` or `make run` if you don't have docker-compose.

 # How to use (Local)
-To install the dependencies for this project, run "pip install -r requirements.txt" in the app directory.
+To install the dependencies for this project, perform the following...
+- Ensure you are running python 3.6
+- install TA-lib from https://www.ta-lib.org/ for your OS.
+- `cd app`
+- `pip install numpy==1.14.0`
+- `pip install -r requirements.txt`

 You can add a secrets.json file to the app directory of your project to customize the configuration, the defaults are in app/default-config.json.

 ## How to run